Tuwaiq-Cloud-Computing/Py-variables-lab/README.md

 Question 3:
-- Make a dictionary with 5 people, the dictionary should contain information such as: name, phone_number
+- Make a list of 5 dictionaries.
+Each dictionary should contain information such as: name, phone_number
 - Print the dictionary